marinalf/ndo-demo-terraform/README.md

 **Remarks**

 This code demonstrates the use of standard terraform modules with a single schema definition and one template stretched across both clouds.
-The intent is show a simple scenario to build upon for multiple schema/templates which can be enhanced with more advanced modules on a per use case basis.
+The intent is to show a simple scenario to build upon for multiple schema/templates which can be enhanced with more advanced modules on a per use case basis.